gammaswap/v1-periphery/README.md

 1. Run ```npx hardhat node``` the root folder in admin mode.
 2. Open a new command prompt to the root folder in admin mode.
 3. Run ```npx hardhat --network localhost run scripts/deploy.ts``` to deploy.
-4. Optional: Fill in the details of [supplyTokens.ts](supplyTokens.ts) and run to send tokens to your wallet.
+4. Import hardhat Account #0 pvt key to metamask, to access minted tokens.

 Don't commit the secrets file.